 How should Transaction Coordinators be Compensated?

 A transaction coordinator is typically paid either with a flat fee per transaction or using an hourly wage that may or may not include bonuses.
 Real estate transaction coordinators are in demand if they have experience.
-Usually, any agent who closes more than 11 homes per year will want to work closely with a TC and be willing to compensate for their skills.
+Usually, any agent who closes more than 11 homes per year will want to work closely with a TC and be willing to compensate the transaction coordinator for their skills.

 Hiring a Full-Time, In-House Transaction Coordinator